-Sally is a member of NAPO (National Association of Professional Organizers), and serves the St. Louis Chapter in the position of Secretary.
+Sally is a member of NAPO (National Association of Productivity & Organizing Professionals), and serves the St. Louis Chapter in the position of Secretary.
 She is also a member of ICD (Institute for Challenging Disorganization), where she receives training which qualifies her to work with special needs clients.

 Sally lives in St. Louis, MO with her feline fur kid, Missy.
 Missy is the epitome of cattitude, very independent and treats Sally like her personal staff, which of course, she is.
 She doesn’t know what she would do without her!